|29 January 1959||F-104C||56-907||434TFS||USAF||written off||pilot ok|

 The tower had notified Capt Pierce that he was on fire during the landing roll.
 However, the fire was only the sparking and flash burning of the magnesium being ground off the nose strut.
 The fire went out before the aircraft stopped.

 Capt Pierce evacuated the aircraft suffering severe back pains. the pilot hurried back to safe the ejection seat after he had evacuated.
 Damage to the aircraft turned out to be relatively minor.
 Damage Report lists the following description of damage: nose gear ground off, nose gear doors DBR, pitot boom damaged and skin on bottom of aft fuselage buckled and torn.
 Estimated cost of repair: $2,866.00 (350 man hours to repair) The IFS owns a copy of the official accident report.
-Beneath a rough photo of this 56-791 found inside the USAF accident report.
+Beneath a photo of this 56-791 released by USAF.

 |10 November 1959||F-104B||57-1295||83FiS||USAF||written off||pilots ok|